andreiGl/Mouser/README.md

 Run it as jar (adjust the path):
 > java -jar ~/Downloads/mouser/Mouser.jar

-or with optional stopTime argument:
+or with optional stopTime argument (24h time format):
 > java -jar ~/Downloads/mouser/Mouser.jar 14:28

 Could be usefull to add an alias to .zshrc: